Tareq553/EduData-Extractor/README.md

-# Scraping Project-3
+# EduData Extractor

+## Project Overview
+This web scraping project utilizes Python and the Scrapy framework to extract detailed information about courses offered on Reed.co.uk, a prominent platform for online courses and job listings.
+The project aims to automate the extraction of course details, which are then saved in a structured CSV format.
+This dataset can be utilized for further analysis, such as identifying trends in course pricing, popularity, and certification options across various categories.

+The project demonstrates how data analysts can leverage web scraping to collect structured data for analysis and decision-making.
+By implementing this solution, users gain insights into various courses, providers, and certifications, aiding them in understanding market trends and making informed decisions.

 ## Motivation of this project
-Aspiring data analysts need to have a strong understanding of how to collect and clean data in order to perform meaningful analysis.
-Web scraping is an essential skill for any data analyst, as it allows for the collection of large amounts of data from websites that can be used for further analysis.
+In the journey of becoming a proficient data analyst, acquiring the ability to collect and clean data is crucial for meaningful analysis.
+Web scraping is a vital skill that enables analysts to gather large datasets from online sources, paving the way for insightful analysis.
+This project focuses on leveraging web scraping techniques to extract structured data, providing a practical learning experience for aspiring data analysts.

-## Technologies used
+## Technologies Used
-- Python 3.8.5
+- **Programming Language**: Python
+- **Platform**: Jupyter Notebook
+- **Libraries**:
+  - Pandas, NumPy
-- Scrapy 2.4.1
+  - Scrapy
-- Pandas 1.2.3
-- Beautiful Soup 4.9.3
+  - Beautiful Soup

-## Project Details

-It's a Web Scraping Project using Python and [Scrapy](https://docs.scrapy.org/en/latest/), a fast high-level web crawling and web scraping framework, used to crawl websites and extract structured data from their pages.
-The goal of the project is to extract courses information from [Reed](https://www.reed.co.uk/), a popular job and online course provider site and save it to a CSV file for further analysis.

-## Folder information
+## Folder Structure and Instructions
-- courseInfo
-- courseLink

-**courseLink**(This folder will generate course link)

-To generate course link, Go inside to courseLink folder and follow these commands
+- **courseLink**(This folder will generate course link) To generate course link, Go inside to courseLink folder, open cmd(In windows) and follow these commands

 ```bash
   cd [scrapy.cfg file path]